SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/02-Streams.md

 There are many useful functions that we can use on readable Streams.

-The "readable.read()" method is used to read the data out of the internal buffer.
+The ".read()" method is used to read the data out of the internal buffer.

 It returns data as a buffer object if no encoding is being specified or if the stream is working in object mode.